YoshiABC123XYZ/LibTelltale/docs/ttarchive.md

 The fields in the structures above are not meant to be edited by you.
 Let the library take care of that to save errors.<br />

 TTArchive_Open(archive*).
 This opens the archive from the stream field in the archive.
 Returns an int which is any of the the TTARCH_OPEN_x constants.<br />
 TTArchive_Free(archive*).
 Call this to free the archive and remove all entries etc..
-Don't do this manually, use this!<br />
+Don't do this manually, use this!
+WARNING: This frees the streams too!
+It does NOT delete the archive pointer, thats up to you to do after.<br />
 TTArchive_StreamOpen(archive*,entry*).
 Returns a bytestream* of the given entry, reading from the file as you request data.<br />
 TTArchive_StreamSet(entry*, stream*).
 Use this method to set the stream of the given entry.
 Don't set override_stream, this is what you need to call for that!<br />
 TTArchive_Flush(archive*, flushfunc*).
 Writes the archive and all its entries to the flushstream stream in the archive.
 This can take a while depending on bigger archives, so the flushfunc is a (nullable) function which gets called when a file is written to the archive.
 It should be void and take an entry* as a parameter.
 The function definition is void (*TTArchive_OnFlush)(TTArchiveEntry* entry);<br />